dracxi/whatschat_direct/README.md

 ## License

-This project is licensed under the MIT License.
+Personal Use License Agreement.
 See the [LICENSE](LICENSE) file for details.